Table of Contents

 SportDOG features Silent Partner technology: the sensor filters potential false triggers, so your dog doesn’t receive punishment for other environmental sounds.
 There are three settings available.
 If your dog barks more than 15 times in 50 seconds, the built-in safety feature kicks in, and the collar shuts off.

 If you want more range for your shock collar, AHJDL has you covered.
 Their collar provides two training modes, a no-shock mode, and seven levels of intensity.
-You get a digital display to see your setting easily.
+In addition, you get a digital display to see your setting easily.
 The entire collar is waterproof, and it’s available in four colors.
 The identification chip in the sensor filters out background noise to reduce false activations.
 The rechargeable battery lasts 15 days, and it only takes 2-3 hours to recharge.

 The downside?
 People struggled with the instructions included with the collar.
 If you’re used to shock collars, you might do okay.
 Otherwise, prepare to call customer service.